Frequently Asked Questions

 Norwich Pride has a number of safeguards to help ensure money is secure, properly managed and accounted for.
-All monies spent or fundraised are accounted for by the Treasurer and is subject to scrutiny from the Norwich Pride Collective.
-Each Team Leader has a limit on how much money may be spent before permission is required from the Collective.
+All monies spent or fundraised are accounted for by the Treasurer and is subject to scrutiny from the Norwich Pride Trustees and Management Group.
+Each Team Leader has a limit on how much money may be spent before permission is required from the Management Group.
 All cheques must be co-signed by at least two designated Norwich Pride Officers.
-Norwich Pride is not for profit, all funds raised go towards organising the costs of running Pride day such as the costs of road closures, security, hiring venues etc and other associated activities; any surplus goes towards the next year’s events.
-All financial accounts are subject to scrutiny by the Collective and are summarised in the published minutes.
+Financial statements are summarised in the minutes.
 The Norwich Pride constitution establishes that ‘if the Norwich Pride Collective should fold, any money or property remaining after payment of debts will be given to a charity with similar purposes’.
-If you have any questions about financial matters or would like to make a donation to support Norwich Pride please contact us or refer to the Norwich Pride website.
+If you have any questions about financial matters or would like to make a donation to support Norwich Pride please contact us at email@example.com

-The Rainbow flag is the international symbol of Lesbian, Gay, Bisexual, and Trans (LGBT) Pride.
-The original gay-pride flag was hand-dyed by Gilbert Baker and flew in the San Francisco Gay Freedom Day Parade on June 25, 1978.
+The Rainbow flag is the international symbol of lesbian, gay, bisexual, and transgender (LGBT+) Pride.
+The original Pride flag was hand-dyed by Gilbert Baker and flew in the San Francisco Gay Freedom Day Parade on June 25, 1978.
 After the assassination of Harvey Milk on November 27, 1978 demand for the rainbow flag greatly increased.

 2009 saw the first Norwich Pride.
-We wanted to fill the streets of Norwich with rainbow colours on 25th July to show the world that Norwich is a vibrant city where everyone can be themselves without fear of being bullied because of who they are or who they fall in love with.
+We wanted to fill the streets of Norwich with rainbow colours to show the world that Norwich is a proud and vibrant city where everyone can be themselves without fear of being bullied because of who they are or who they fall in love with.
 We turned Norwich into a Rainbow!

 Why wasn't there a Norwich Pride until 2009?

-The Norwich Pride Collective are working hard to ensure that our Pride is sustainable – we want it to be an annual celebration that grows and grows.”
+We are working hard to ensure that our Pride is sustainable – we want it to be an annual celebration that grows and grows.

 What if I have a problem with Norwich Pride?